Invest Here

 Firms need to harness innovation to achieve market cut-through.
 Here in North Lanarkshire, we have the infrastructure to make that happen with many companies pioneering innovation or seizing grant opportunities like global potato firm, Albert Bartlett, which has built an on-site frozen facility at its premises in Airdrie or our new Smart Hub Lanarkshire which is leading the way in supporting manufacturing and engineering businesses to utilise robotics and automation technologies.

-We are launching new funds to support local businesses to recover, diversify and grow and offer free consultancy support to businesses in a range of specialist areas, whilst expanding our digital support services to companies.
+We have funds and grants to support local businesses to start up, diversify and grow and offer free consultancy support to businesses in a range of specialist areas, whilst expanding our digital support services to companies.

 These facilities in compound management are not available anywhere else in the UK